-‘The Voice’ Fans Hit Back Amid Blake Shelton & Adam Levine Quitting Rumors, ‘No One Can Replace Them’
+‘The Voice’ Fans Hit Back Amid Blake Shelton And Adam Levine Quitting Rumors, ‘No One Can Replace Them’

 While NBC are yet to comment on who will be forming the coaching line-up for Season 12 of The Voice and have not confirmed reports claiming Adam and Blake could be ready to quit, a number of names have already been linked to The Voice coaching gig should Adam and Blake decide not to return.

-According to reports, Jennifer Lopez, Christina Aguilera and Pharrell Williams have all been tapped as potential coaches for The Voice Season 13, though an official announcement from NBC about Blake and Adam’s future with the show is not expected until later this year.
+According to reports, Jennifer Lopez, Christina Aguilera, and Pharrell Williams have all been tapped as potential coaches for The Voice Season 13, though an official announcement from NBC about Blake and Adam’s future with the show is not expected until later this year.

 What do you think of fans responses to rumors Blake Shelton and Adam Levine could be quitting The Voice?